 Wild Goose State Trail: WI State Highway 60 to Burnett

-The Wild Goose State Trail offers a delightful ride through the rural farm country of east central Wisconsin.
+The Wild Goose State Trail offers a delightful ride for 11.6 miles through the rural farm country of east central Wisconsin.
 It begins 2.2 miles north of the village of Clyman, on Wisconsin State Highway 60.
 The trailhead there is 1.7 miles east of the intersection of Wisconsin State Highways 16, 26, and 60.
 It is 5.7 miles west of the Hustisford.
 Signs clearly mark the trailhead on the north side of the highway.

 Amenities are primitive at the trailhead.
 It has a parking lot, picnic tables, garbage cans, information kiosk, and portable toilet.
 The crushed limestone trail runs north between a low ridge on the west and Dead Creek to the east.
 The creek turns away from the trail after 350 yards, but the ridge continues along the trail for 2.5 miles.
 Meadows and farm fields cover the ridge, while low marshes, filled with cattails and small clusters of trees, grow to the east.